|Diary of a Global Nomad!|

 So started the planning of my next 'journey of a lifetime'!
 I started creating a list of places/countries to visit.
-New Zealand was obviously the first on the list.
+From that memorable lesson at school, New Zealand was obviously the first on the list.
 What lies in between?
-One of the Bruxelles group (Skippy) was Australian.
-With the money he was earning in Europe, he was having a house built in his home town of Brisbane, being managed by his parents (who I had met when they visited Europe).
-He expected the house to be finished during the summer of 1993, and said that I could help his parents with the removals when/if I passed through!
+A member of the Bruxelles group (Skippy) was Australian.
+With the money he was earning in Europe, he was having a house built in his home town of Brisbane, which was being managed by his parents (who I had previously met when they visited Europe).
+He expected the house to be finished during the summer of 1993, and said that I could help his parents with the removals if/when I passed through!
 Hence, Brisbane was added to the list!

 Two years earlier (in 1991), I visited a distant Canadian cousin, living in Toronto, and wanting to visit her again, decided that Toronto would be the next entry on the list.
 Where else would I like to visit?